algobulls/algobulls_help_site/docs/member/settings.md

 # Settings

-Add or edit your basic profile, update your KYC information, set your trading risk, grant access to your trading manager, and explore your developer options.
+Add or edit your basic profile, set your trading risk, grant access to your trading manager, and explore your developer options.

 ![Settings](imgs/settings1.png)